 For our example algorithm, we would define the following states: none at the beginning, done at the end, rectangle_begin when the sweep line hits the left edge of a rectangle, and rectangle_end when a right edge is reached.
-We implement the loop kernel by a member function step() that advances the sweep line to the next event point and returns the current state, see Program 3.3.
+We implement the loop kernel by a member function step() that advances the sweep line to the next event point and returns the current state, see Program 6.2.3.

 The concept of the loop kernel would be incomplete without the idea of full logical inspectability.
 An algorithm is fully logically inspectable if the user can access all important intermediate results during the execution.
+This is important for animation, interaction or simply for debugging.
 In our example this would mean access to the content of the whole sweep-line status, not just to those rectangles that intersect the current one.
 Hence we offer two pairs of iterators, one referring to the whole sweep-line status, and one marking just the range of current intersections.
-Their type is discussed in Section 3.5.
+Their type is discussed in Section 6.2.5.